Trillium grandiflorum: Interaction with deer

 Trillium grandiflorum as well as other trilliums are a favored food of white-tailed deer.
 Indeed, if trilliums are available deer will seek these plants, with a preference for T. grandiflorum, to the exclusion of others.
 In the course of normal browsing, deer consume larger individuals, leaving shorter ones behind.
 This information can be used to assess deer density and its effect on understory growth in general.

 When foraging intensity increases, individuals become shorter each growing season due to the reduction in energy reserves from less photosynthetic production.
-One study determined that the ideal deer density in northeastern Illinois, based on T. grandiflorum as an indicator of overall understory health, is 4 to 6 animals per square kilometer.
-This is based on a 12 to 14 cm stem height as an acceptable healthy height.
-In practice, deer densities as high as 30 deer per square kilometers are known to occur in restricted or fractured habitat where natural control mechanisms (that is, predators like wolves) are lacking.
+One study determined that the ideal deer density in northeastern Illinois, based on T. grandiflorum as an indicator of overall understory health, is 4 to 6 animals per square kilometer (10 to 15 per sq. mi.).
+This is based on a 12 to 14 cm (5" to 6") stem height as an acceptable healthy height.
+In practice, deer densities as high as 30 deer per square kilometers (80 per sq. mi.) are known to occur in restricted or fractured habitat where natural control mechanisms (that is, predators like wolves) are lacking.
 Such densities, if maintained over more than a few years, can be very damaging to the understory and lead to extinction of some local understory plant populations.

 Disease

 Trillium grandiflorum is susceptible to a greening disorder caused by bacterial organisms called phytoplasmas that alter the morphology of infected plants.
 Symptoms of phytoplasma infection include abnormal green markings on the petals (floral virescence), extra leaves (phyllody), and other abnormal characteristics.
 Infected populations occur throughout the species range but are prevalent in Ontario, Michigan, and New York.

 For many years, this condition was thought to originate from mutation, and so many of these forms were given taxonomic names now known to be invalid.
 In 1971, Hooper, Case, and Meyers used electron microscopy to detect the presence of mycoplasma-like organisms (i.e., phytoplasmas) in T. grandiflorum with virescent petals.
 The means of transmission was not established but leafhoppers were suspected.
 As of November 2021, the insect vector for the disorder is unknown.

 Phytoplasmas were positively identified in T. grandiflorum and T. erectum in Ontario in 2016 and later confirmed in 2019.
-Phylogenetic analysis supported the grouping of the phytoplasmas isolated from infected plants as a related strain of &apos;Candidatus Phytoplasma pruni&apos; (subgroup 16SrIII-F) with 99% sequence identity.
+Phylogenetic analysis supported the grouping of the phytoplasmas isolated from infected plants as a related strain of 'Candidatus Phytoplasma pruni' (subgroup 16SrIII-F) with 99% sequence identity.
 This subgroup of phytoplasmas is associated with various other diseases, including milkweed yellows, Vaccinium witches' broom, and potato purple top.